 Can I still get supports in TUS even if I am not eligible for DARE?

 - It is important to note that DARE is an admissions scheme and students may be eligible for supports even if they are not eligible for DARE.

 - We recommend that those students who are eligible for DARE and get enough points for their course should still register with the Access Service.

-- Students who received an offer through DARE place must register with LIT Access Service as a condition of their offer.
+- Students who received an offer through DARE place must register with TUS Access Service as a condition of their offer.

-- Please note that any student who declares through the CAO that they have a specific learning difficulty, health condition or disability must still register fully with the LIT Access Service in order to get supports if they come to LIT.
+- Please note that any student who declares through the CAO that they have a specific learning difficulty, health condition or disability must still register fully with the TUS Access Service in order to get supports if they come to TUS.

-More information about supports for students with disabilities in LIT can be found under the FAQ section of this website.
+More information about supports for students with disabilities in TUS can be found under the FAQ section of this website.